In a busy world where we tend to feel short on time, we’re always on the lookout for shortcuts.

 But you may find that some foods that give you symptoms do not have the same effect if they are processed — or chewed well.

-4. Chewing May Boost Energy
+4. Chewing More May Boost Energy

 A nutrient-rich diet may help put a pep in your step, but if you’re not chewing those healthy foods properly, the nutrients may not be absorbed by the body — leaving you feeling fatigued.

-This is how it works: Once food is broken down, both macronutrients (like amino acids, fatty acids and glucose) and micronutrients (vitamins and minerals) are absorbed through your small intestines into your bloodstream.
+This is how it works: Once food is broken down, both macronutrients (like amino acids, fatty acids, and glucose) and micronutrients (vitamins and minerals) are absorbed through your small intestines into your bloodstream.

-One study, published in the American Journal of Clinical Nutrition, had adults chew 55g of almonds (about one handful) either 10, 25 or 40 times.
+One study, published in the American Journal of Clinical Nutrition, had adults chew 55g of almonds (about one handful) either 10, 25, or 40 times.

 Just make sure to chew well to get the most nutrients from them that you can.
-“The more processed food is, the more likely it is to dissolve or breakdown with very little chewing,” says Graf.
+“The more processed food is, the more likely it is to dissolve or break down with very little chewing,” says Graf.
 “But the more processed it is, the fewer nutrients it contains, since many will have been stripped out.”

-5. Chewing Prevents Choking
+5. Chewing More Can Prevent Choking

-When food is chewed into smaller pieces, even if it gets trapped it can usually be coughed out.
+When food is chewed into smaller pieces, even if it gets trapped, it can usually be coughed out.
 But if the piece of food that gets wedged is large enough, it blocks off breathing.

 Time is precious: After four minutes of no oxygen to the brain, a person can die.
 Chewing more decreases your risk.
 (If you or someone around you is choking, do this.)

 How Many Times Should I Chew My Food?

-So what’s the magic chewing formula?
-A 2011 study in Physiology & Behavior found that women averaged 15 chews per mouthful.
-If that’s average, how much is optimal?
 Interestingly, the Japanese government’s Ministry of Health was so convinced of the health benefits of mastication that in 2009 they proposed a public health campaign to encourage people to chew 30 times per bite.
-This echoes what Horace Fletcher, an American Victorian-era health food guru known as the ‘The Great Masticator” espoused.
-He recommended that food be chewed up to 100 times, grinded until it became liquid.
-He even recommended chewing drinks.

 But if you put more beans in your mouth, there’s more to chew, so more chomps are required.
 Chewing an apple or a potato with skin or brown rice is going to need more mastication than chewing a processed cracker (which is likely to dissolve with no chewing at all.)

-The bottom line: “Chew enough so that your food is well broken down before you swallow,” says Graf.
+“Chew enough so that your food is well broken down before you swallow,” says Graf.
 “And focus, so that you are aware of how much you chew.
 Don’t eat while you watch TV or sit at your computer.”